 Quantifying the genetic specificity of the plant-insect food web.
 In concordance with previous work in this system (19), we observed clear differences in the abundance of 3 of the 4 galling insects among willow genotypes (multivariate GLM, χ225,119 = 202.40, P = 0.001; Table S1).
 Specifically, we found that the average abundance of leaf, bud, and apical-stem galls varied 10-, 8-, and 1.4-fold among willow genotypes, respectively (Fig. 3A-C).
-This variation resulted in 69% dissimilarity in the average composition of gall communities among willow genotypes (F22,89 = 1.96, P = 0.001).
+This variation resulted in 69% dissimilarity in the average composition of galls among willow genotypes (F22,89 = 1.96, P = 0.001).
 Moreover, we found that the average diameter of leaf galls varied 2-fold among willow genotypes (Fig. 3D).
 This observed genetic specificity in the abundance and phenotypes of insect herbivores corroborates decades of work in other plant-gall (8, 11, 21) and plant-herbivore systems (12, 15).

-Importantly though, our extensive screening of willow phenotypes (Materials and Methods) enabled us to traits mediating the genetic specificity of trophic interactions with galling insects.
-In particular, we found that leaf C:N, certain leaf secondary metabolites (flavanones/flavanonols PC1), and plant size were associated with changes in the abundance of galling insects (multivariate GLM, χ23,104 = 28.44, P = 0.004; Table S2), whereas leaf gall diameter was variation in a different suite of leaf secondary metabolites (salicylates/tannins PC1 and flavones/flavonols PC1)(weighted linear model, F2,59 = 8.27, P < 0.001; Table S2).
+Importantly though, our extensive screening of willow phenotypes (Materials and Methods) enabled us to identify traits that may be mediating the genetic specificity of trophic interactions with galling insects.
+In particular, we found that leaf C:N, certain leaf secondary metabolites (flavanones/flavanonols PC1), and plant size were associated with changes in the abundance of galling insects (multivariate GLM, χ23,104 = 28.44, P = 0.004; Table S2), whereas leaf gall diameter was associated with variation in a different suite of leaf secondary metabolites (salicylates/tannins PC1 and flavones/flavonols PC1)(weighted linear model, F2,59 = 8.27, P < 0.001; Table S2).
 These results highlight that accounting for intraspecific variation in multiple plant traits is important for predicting antagonistic interactions between plants and insect herbivores (19), and should therefore be incorporated into mechanistic models of food-web structure.

 We found that the effects of willow genetic variation extended beyond pairwise interactions with herbivores (11, 12, 15) and simple tri-trophic interactions (8–10, 21) to determine the assembly of the network of gall-parasitoid interactions (multivariate GLM, χ225,119 = 357.10, P = 0.001; Table S1).
 In particular, we found that the frequency of parasitism from three parasitoids (Platygaster sp., Mesopolobus sp., and Torymus sp.) on leaf galls varied 270%, 30%, and 40% among willow genotypes, respectively (Fig. 4A-C).
 This variation resulted in 78% dissimilarity in the average composition of gall-parasitoid interactions among willow genotypes (F12,45 = 1.57, P = 0.007).
 Furthermore, we found that the probability of a gall being parasitized also depended on willow genotype (Table S1), a pattern that was particularly strong for leaf galls (Fig. 4D).